3 migrants, including 2 kids, drowned in Eagle Pass days after Texas blocked Border Patrol from area, congressman says | KRDO

 Early Saturday, three migrant bodies were recovered by Mexican authorities, according to Cuellar.

-Cuellar said on X, “As a result, Border Patrol was unable to render aid to the migrants and attempt to save them.”
+“We are saddened by tragic migrant drownings in Eagle Pass,” a spokesperson for Customs and Border Protection said in a written statement.
+“We remain gravely concerned by actions that prevent the U.S. Border Patrol from performing their essential missions of arresting individuals who enter the United States unlawfully and providing humanitarian response to individuals in need.”

-“Texas officials blocked US Border Patrol agents from doing their job and allowed two children to drown in the Rio Grande,” Rep. Joaquin Castro, another Texas Democrat, said in a statement Saturday.
+Rep. Joaquin Castro, another Texas Democrat, released a statement Saturday saying, “Texas officials blocked US Border Patrol agents from doing their job and allowed two children to drown in the Rio Grande.”

+The office of Texas Gov. Greg Abbott and the Texas Department of Public Safety both referred CNN to the Texas National Guard for further information.

 In Eagle Pass, which became a focal point of the migrant crisis, city officials have reported a significant drop in the number of migrant encounters – down to about 500 apprehensions daily this week from thousands a few weeks ago, CNN previously reported.